-Modric urges Croatia focus on Qatar despite 'unforgettable' 2018 World Cup
+Modric reminds Croatia to prioritize Qatar despite their memorable 2018 World Cup

 Croatia's World Cup exploits at Russia 2018 remain "unforgettable" for Luka Modric but the veteran midfielder wants to put those memories aside in Qatar.

 Modric claimed the Ballon d'Or in 2018 after guiding Croatia to the final of FIFA's top tournament, which ended in defeat to France, while winning a third consecutive Champions League with Real Madrid.